Denis Kearney: Death

 Kearney died at his home in Alameda, California on April 24, 1907.
 He had been suffering from kidney disease and failing eyesight for several months prior, and his home in San Francisco had been destroyed in the 1906 earthquake.
 His death made international headlines, and drew positive and negative eulogies; while the San Francisco Evening Bulletin remembered him as "the father of the labor movement on the Pacific Coast," The Baltimore Sun labeled him a "demagogue who was forgotten long before his death."
-On May 30, 1907, House Speaker Champ Clark devoted the end of his syndicated column, Champ Clark's Letter, to Kearney.
+On May 30, 1907, Congressman Champ Clark devoted the end of his syndicated column, Champ Clark's Letter, to Kearney.
 He wrote:

 The public press has devoted much space in way of obituaries to Denis Kearney.
 They all pronounce him a cheap, coarse demagogue, but they admit that he more than anybody else forced the new constitution on California and compelled the Chinese exclusion act, which is far more than many big bore statesmen have done.
 On his tombstone should be chiseled his slogan, "The Chinese Must Go!"
 In helping to force Chinese exclusion Denis rendered the country a vast, patriotic service.
 His methods were crude, his oratory was crude, but when all the silver tongued orators and elegant time servers of his day are forgotten, the laborers of the Pacific coast and of the whole country will remember with gratitude that Denis Kearney was largely instrumental in saving them from the blight of Chinese competition.